 Rosie sat all night alone in the dark, not daring to turn on a light and far too frightened to sleep.
 Fear crept through every pore of her body.
-How could she sleep, when she knew that there were men outside, waiting for her to leave the house, and that knowledge terrified her.
-The men banged on the front door, shouted through her letter box and checked every accessible window.
+How could she sleep when she knew that there were men outside who were waiting for her to leave the house?
+Knowledge of that terrified her.
+The men banged on the front door, shouting through her letterbox and checking every accessible window.

 All night she’d huddled up on the couch, fearful of every sound outside.
 Each creak of the old house filled her with panic.

 She saw them arrive outside the front of her apartment, only minutes after arriving home.
 She’d parked her car in the car park just around the corner, rather than outside the apartment.
 She didn’t want to advertise her presence.
 She was uncertain if they knew she was home, but convinced they wouldn’t leave until they’d found her.

 Rosie’s heartbeat pounded in her ears; her breath caught in her throat, acid rose in her stomach, and the urge to be sick consumed her.
 She needed to focus and clear her mind, but the fear of being captured overshadowed all her thoughts.

 The events of the past week churned through her mind.
 How had they discovered what she’d done?
 Everything had been arranged by text.
 No one could have overheard a thing, but evidently someone had.
 And the news of that; how had it spread so quickly?
 One second she was committing the act, and the next these men were everywhere.

 Over the past hour, her thoughts gradually turned from fear to the desperate need to escape.
 Weighing her options, he paced her small living room in an attempt to calm her thoughts.
 The front door was out of the question.
 She could climb out of her bathroom window, sneak out through the rear garden of the apartment below and into the back lane, and then get to her car before it got light.
 That was her best option.
 No, it was her only option.
 Dawn was an hour away, and she was nearly out of time.
 It was now or never.
 She had to make a decision.